shakacode/react_on_rails/README.md

 reduxStore = MyReduxStore(props, railsContext);
 ```

-Note, you never make these calls.
+Note: you never make these calls.
 React on Rails makes these calls when it does either client or server rendering.
 You will define functions that take these 2 params and return a React component or a Redux Store.
 Naturally, you do not have to use second parameter of the railsContext if you do not need it.

-(Note, see below [section](#multiple-react-components-on-a-page-with-one-store) on how to setup redux stores that allow multiple components to talk to the same store.)
+(Note: see below [section](#multiple-react-components-on-a-page-with-one-store) on how to setup redux stores that allow multiple components to talk to the same store.)

 The `railsContext` has: (see implementation in file [react_on_rails_helper.rb](https://github.com/shakacode/react_on_rails/tree/master/app/helpers/react_on_rails_helper.rb), method `rails_context` for the definitive list).